darinz/DL/01_Math/14_probability_statistics.md

     plt.show()

 compare_distributions()

 ```

 **Code Annotations:**
-- Simulates and visualizes Bernoulli, Binomial, Normal, Exponential, and Uniform distributions.
+- Demonstrates Bernoulli, Binomial, Normal, Exponential, and Uniform distributions.
+- Shows how to generate samples, plot histograms, and compare to theoretical PMFs/PDFs.
-- Shows empirical vs theoretical PMF/PDF and CDF.
+- Visualizes empirical vs. theoretical CDFs and Q-Q plots for normality.
-- Demonstrates the Central Limit Theorem (CLT).
+- Compares multiple distributions side by side.

+> **Tip:** Try changing the parameters (mean, variance, probability) to see how the distributions change!

 ---

 ## Statistical Inference

 Statistical inference is the process of drawing conclusions about populations from data.
+In deep learning, this is crucial for understanding model performance, generalization, and uncertainty.

 ### Descriptive Statistics

-- **Mean:** Average value
+- **Mean:** Average value; gives a sense of the "center" of the data.
-- **Variance:** Spread of data
+- **Variance:** Spread of data; how much the data varies from the mean.
-- **Standard deviation:** Square root of variance
+- **Standard deviation:** Square root of variance; also measures spread, but in the same units as the data.
-- **Covariance:** How two variables vary together
+- **Covariance:** How two variables vary together; positive means they increase together, negative means one increases as the other decreases.
-- **Correlation:** Strength and direction of linear relationship
+- **Correlation:** Strength and direction of linear relationship; ranges from -1 (perfect negative) to +1 (perfect positive).

 #### Formulas